KilianKegel/FatherlessAmerica/README.md

 contribution at the moment of conception—nine months before the infant enters the world.
 Because social paternity is only indirectly linked to biological paternity, the connection between the two cannot be assumed.
-The phrase “to father a child” usually refers only to the act of insemination, not to the responsibility for raising a child, what fathers contribute to their offspring after conception is largely a matter of cultural devising.
+The phrase "to father a child" usually refers only to the act of insemination, not to the responsibility for raising a child, what fathers contribute to their offspring after conception is largely a matter of cultural devising.